Jan Verbesselt and Dainius Masiliunas

 • Hint 2: No spaces in file names are allowed and try to use variables e.g. fn=$(ls *.tif)

-Let’s now check if the range of the NDVI values makes sense, and make a nice script in a separate file (this will work only if you have one .TIF file in the data directory):
+Let’s now check if the range of the NDVI values makes sense, and make a nice script from the following code block in a separate file (this will work only if you have one .TIF file in the data directory, as fn=$(ls *.tif) will get you all the tif files in the directory):

 #!/bin/bash